geex-arts/django-jet/docs/autocomplete.rst

 .. note::
     This work for both ForeignKey and ManyToManyField fields.

-Disabling autocomplete for form fields
+Disabling Autocomplete For Form Fields
 --------------------------------------

 Autocomplete is nice, but sometimes you don't want this behaviour (e.x. because you want to limit the provided